-If the brakes are applied automatically while the vehicle is in vehicle-to-vehicle distance control mode, a brake system operation sound may be heard from the engine compartment.
+If the brakes are applied automatically while the vehicle is in vehicle-to-vehicle distance control mode, a brake system operation sound may be heard.
 This does not indicate a malfunction.

 Warning messages and buzzers for dynamic radar cruise control